sinclairzx81/typebox/readme.md

 ### Parse

 Use the Parse function to parse a value or throw if invalid.
+This function internally uses Default, Clean, Convert and Decode to make a best effort attempt to parse the value into the expected type.
+This function should not be used in performance critical code paths.

 ```typescript
 const T = Type.Object({ x: Type.Number({ default: 0 }), y: Type.Number({ default: 0 }) })